MarkLaVenia/rockr/README.md

   - Poll percentages weighted equally across years smooths over variation in response rate across polls;
-      - however, sum of votes may (in part) be an indicator of enthusiasm for a given a band or album– and therefore a valid metric for ranking bands.
+      - however, sum of votes may (in part) be an indicator of enthusiasm for a given a band or album– and therefore may also be a valid metric for ranking bands.
-      - That said, early polls averaged fewer responses than later polls; therefore, it appears reach of the poll increased over time–likily giving an upward bias for bands in later polls when using vote sums.
+      - That said, early polls averaged fewer responses than later polls; therefore, it appears reach of the poll increased over time–likely giving an upward bias for bands in later polls when using vote sums.
-  - Using the final poll for each year avoids the problem of needing to account for albums that appeared on both qualifying and final polls;
+  - Constraining the date to only the final poll for each year avoids the problem of needing to account for albums that appeared on both qualifying and final polls;
-      - however, on the premise that the magnitide of voter response is an indicator of enthusiasm for a given band or album, summing across all polls–capturing the total sum of votes cast for a band/album given the opportunity to vote for that band or album–may yield some insight.
+      - however, on the premise that the magnitide of voter response is an indicator of enthusiasm for a given band or album, summing across bonus, qualifying final polls polls–constituting the total sum of votes cast for a band or album given the opportunity to vote for that band or album–may yield some insight.

 ## Data preparation

-Raw data are hand entered from Twitter, structured in a long format.
+Raw data for this project were hand entered from Twitter, structured in a long format.

 ### Precision

-Twitter polls provide data on the number of votes and the percent of votes per response option rounded to the forst decimal place, So, using the `mutate()` command we calculate
+Twitter polls provide data on the total number of votes and the percentage of votes per response option rounded to the first decimal place, Accordingly, using the `mutate()` command we calculated

   - the number of votes per response option (which is a metric of interest in itself) and
-  - the percent of votes per response option without a rounding truncation.
+  - the percentage of votes per response option without truncation due to rounding.

 ### Selection

-We then reduce the dataframe to the cases of interest.
+We then reduce the dataframe to the observations of interest.

-  - For all analyses, we drop observations for polls coded as invalid (in this data one poll was conducted as an alternate final).
+  - For all analyses, we drop observations for polls coded as invalid.
+      - In the example data, one poll was conducted as an alternate final.
   - For two analyses we retain observation for only final polls (excluding data for bonus and qualifying polls);
       - whereas, for a third analysis we retained data for all valid